Beta Testing

 - Reduce risk before full public release by addressing issues that might impact user satisfaction or app stability

-User acceptance testing also acts as a form of market validation, allowing teams to:
+User acceptance acts as a form of market validation, allowing teams to:

 - Understand how users engage with features and workflows